Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Brownian motion weighted by an integral via PDEs

 Fix some horizon $T \in (0,1)$.
 For $q \colon [0,T] \to (0,\infty)$ a Lipschitz continuous function, we consider the more general PDE on $[0,T] \times \R$

 for some $\alpha > 0$ fixed and $\varrho > 0$ which is a parameter meant to be large.

 Fix some $\xi \in \R$.
 Recall our aim is to estimate $g(0,\xi;T,x)$.
-To do this, we study the PDE~\eqref{eq:PDE} with $q = q_*$ or $q = q^*$, where $q_*$ and $q^*$ are well-chosen functions on $[0,T]$, given by Lemma \ref{construction:q_star}, which satisfy in particular $q_*(t) \leq (1-t)^{-\alpha} \leq q^*(t)$.
+To do this, we study the PDE~\eqref{eq:PDE} with $q = q_*$ or $q = q^*$, where $q_*$ and $q^*$ are well-chosen functions on $[0,T]$, given by Lemma \ref{construction:q_star} and illustrated by Figure \ref{fig:q}, which satisfy in particular $q_*(t) \leq (1-t)^{-\alpha} \leq q^*(t)$.
 Then, if $g_q$ denotes the fundamental solution of the PDE~\eqref{eq:PDE} given by Lemma \ref{lem:fundamental_solution}, it follows from this probabilistic representation that

 so it is enough to estimate $g_q$ for $q = q_*$ or $q = q^*$.

 Fix some Lipschitz continuous function $q \colon [0,T] \to (0,\infty)$.
 Omitting the dependence in $\xi$ which is fixed, we define, for any $t \in (0,T]$ and $x > 0$,